Romanians: Antiquity

 The Diocese of Dacia (circa 337–602) was a diocese of the later Roman Empire, in the area of modern-day Balkans.
-The Diocese of Dacia was composed of five provinces, the northernmost provinces were Dacia Ripensis (the Danubian portion of Dacia Aureliana, one of the cities of Dacia Ripensis in today Romania is Sucidava) and Moesia Prima (today in Serbia, near the border between Romania and Serbia).
-The territory of the diocese was devastated by the Huns in the middle of 5th century and finally overrun by the Avars and Slavs in late 6th and early 7th century.
+The Diocese of Dacia was composed of five provinces, the northernmost provinces were Dacia Ripensis (the Danubian portion of Dacia Aureliana; one of the cities from Dacia Ripensis in modern-day Romania is Sucidava) and Moesia Prima (today in Serbia, near its border with Romania).
+The territory of the diocese was devastated by the Huns in the middle of the 5th century and finally overrun by the Avars and Slavs in late 6th and early 7th century.

 Scythia Minor (c.
 290 – c.
 680) was a Roman province corresponding to the lands between the Danube and the Black Sea, today's Dobruja divided between Romania and Bulgaria.
 The capital of the province was Tomis (today Constanța).
 According to the Laterculus Veronensis of c.
 314 and the Notitia Dignitatum of c.
 400, Scythia belonged to the Diocese of Thrace.
 The indigenous population of Scythia Minor was Dacian and their material culture is apparent archaeologically into the sixth century.
 Roman fortifications mostly date to the Tetrarchy or the Constantinian dynasty.
 The province ceased to exist around 679–681, when the region was overrun by the Bulgars, which the Emperor Constantine IV was forced to recognize in 681.